earth-metabolome-initiative/mzmine-batch-mode-sandbox/README.md

 # !
 This crate is currently under construction !

 # Mzmine
-Mzmine is a Java based tool used for .mzml file analysis originated from Mass Spectrometry
+Mzmine is a Java based tool used for Mass Spectrometry data analysis.
+For more information please consult the [website](http://mzmine.github.io/) and the [github page](https://github.com/mzmine/mzmine).
-## mzbatch-generator
-This crate provides an automatized way to produce .mzbatch files (XML format) to fully launch mzmine4 from the command line in batch mode. </ br>
-It *does not* implement all possibile parameters/modules for all batchsteps, but offers an easy way to implement further options when needed and implement mzmine's batchmode in more complex environments.

 ## Installation
 To install Mzmine, please follow the official steps as requested in the [documentation](https://mzmine.github.io/mzmine_documentation/getting_started.html) by downloading [mzmine portable versions or installers](https://github.com/mzmine/mzmine3/releases/latest).

 # mzbatch_generator
 Here we present a Rust crate to generate mzbatch file (XML format) used to lauch the batch mode without passing through the GUI.

+This crate provides an automatized way to produce .mzbatch files (XML format) to fully launch mzmine4 from the command line in batch mode.
+It's important to notice that it *does not* implement all possibile parameters/modules for all batchsteps, but offers an easy way to implement further batchsteps/parameters/modules when needed.

 ## Create mzbatch file